pixl8/Preside-Documentation/docs/06.upgradenotes/10-11/page.md

 title: Upgrade notes for 10.10 -> 10.11
 ---

+## Lucee version

+Bugs in earlier versions of Lucee 5 mean that Preside 10.11 may refuse to start.
+The earliest known Lucee 5 version to work with Preside is Lucee **5.2.9.20**.
+However, we recommend running at least **5.3.3.63**.
+We no longer recommend running Lucee 4.5.

 ## CfConcurrent

 A new mapping was added to **10.11.0**, `/cfconcurrent`.
 Unfortunately, this mapping actually already existed but pointed to an empty directory.
 This may cause the need for a Lucee restart after upgrading from a previous version.